 Repurposed Ceiling Fan Blades into an Airplane

 My eyes kept wondering the pile until they fell upon a piece of an antenna my husband took off our roof a few weeks ago.
 This little piece was meant to be the tail wing of the plane.
-A piece from the chandelier that used to hang in our dining area was used for the front of the plane.
+A piece from the chandelier that used to hang in our dining area would be used for the cap of the plane.

 I also needed something that would act as a propeller and that came in the shape of a piece of threshold trim.
 As you can see I’ve already painted, cut and drilled the “propeller.”

 I used more threshold trim that was cut lengthwise and round post pieces to make the landing gear.

 Before any of the pieces were put together they were all spray painted either red, black or gray.

 Now that most of the pieces were gathered and painted it was time to put the plane together.